 About Lifestyle Changes

-Tips for talking to your doctor.
+Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
-Updated May 2014.
-Accessed March 15, 2017.
+Accessed October 3, 2020.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.